How can I check if my grandmother’s North Carolina probate estate is open or closed?

 Step 2: Use the North Carolina Judicial Public Index

-1. Go to the North Carolina Judicial Branch website’s public index page.
+- Go to the North Carolina Judicial Branch website’s public access page.

-If the record shows pending pleadings or no discharge order, the estate remains open.
-If you see an order discharging the personal representative or a file withdrawal, the court has closed the estate.
+If the record shows pending filings or no final order closing the estate, the estate may remain open.
+If you see an order discharging the personal representative or other closing documentation, the estate has likely been closed.

 Step 3: Contact the Clerk of Superior Court

 If you cannot find information online, call or visit the Clerk of Superior Court’s office in the county where your grandmother lived.
 Provide the decedent’s name and date of death.
-The clerk will confirm whether the estate is still active or has a termination date on file.
+The clerk may confirm whether the estate is still active or whether the file reflects that the estate has been closed.

 Why It Matters